M5FGN/CodePens/circles/README.md

 ## MVP

 * Allow input of either diameter or radius
-* Calculate and displat the area and the circumference of the circle.
+* Calculate and display the area and the circumference of the circle.

 ## Technologies Used